Abdoulaye-Thespy/DevOps-Course/AWS/Cloud|DEvOps.md

 # CI with Circle CI
 - Singe responsability principle
 - Env Variable
+- Sharing information:
+1. Cache
+   - Only to share file during pipeline execution (great for file that takes time to downlaod like node modules)
+2. workspace
+   - equivalent to Cache, but no kets and can stick around.

-- Sharing information: Cache, workplace and secrets.
+workplace and secrets.
 - Reusable code.
 -